 This Netflix original rom-com centers around a Rolling Stone journalist played by Gina Rodriguez, so it’s only right that the film boasts a top-notch soundtrack.
 In fact, its use of Lizzo’s “Truth Hurts” actually catapulted the song to hit success years after its initial release.
 Other critically-acclaimed bops featured in the movie include Lorde’s “Supercut,” Frank Ocean’s “Moon River,” and Robyn’s “Missing U.”

-The latter two films in Netflix’s To All the Boys trilogy were accompanied by a soundtrack of original and previously-released music from the movies.
+Adapted from Jenny Han’s best-selling book series of the same name, To All the Boys follows Lara Jean Covey (Lana Candor) as her private love letters are received and read by the boys who were never meant to see them.
+The latter two films in the Netflix trilogy were accompanied by a soundtrack of original and previously-released music from the movies.
 Among the many songs are MARINA’s “About Love,” FLETCHER’s “On Fire Again,” and Spice Girls’ classic “Wannabe.”

-This 2021 young feminist comedy follows a teenage girl who tackles sexism at her school after finding inspiration from her mom’s rebellious Riot Grrrl past.
-Its soundtrack features lots of angsty music from women like Beth Ditto of Gossip, Princess Nokia, Tierra Whack, Lucy Dacus, as well as covers of Bikini Kill songs performed by viral teen band The Linda Lindas.
+This 2021 young feminist comedy directed by Amy Poehler follows a teenage girl who tackles sexism at her school after finding inspiration from her mom’s rebellious Riot Grrrl past.
+Its soundtrack features lots of angsty music from women like Beth Ditto of Gossip, Princess Nokia, Tierra Whack, Lucy Dacus, as well as covers of Bikini Kill’s “Rebel Girl” and “Big Mouth” performed by viral teen band The Linda Lindas.

 7. Lady Bird

-Taking place in the early 2000s, Greta Gerwig’s Lady Bird features many time-tested hits from the era, like Dave Matthews Band’s “Crash Into Me,” Alanis Morisette’s “Hand in My Pocket,” Ani DiFranco’s “Little Plastic Castle,” and Bone Thugs-N-Harmony’s “Tha Crossroads.”
+Greta Gerwig’s Lady Bird takes place in the 2000s and follows a high school senior (Saoirse Ronan) who can’t wait to leave her hometown of Sacramento, California, for college.
+The coming-of-age film’s soundtrack features many time-tested hits from the era, like Dave Matthews Band’s “Crash Into Me,” Alanis Morisette’s “Hand in My Pocket,” Ani DiFranco’s “Little Plastic Castle,” and Bone Thugs-N-Harmony’s “Tha Crossroads.”

 8. Work It